-Issue Age rated states are those in which you are “locked” in at the age in which you get your policy.
+Issue Age-rated states are those in which you are “locked” in at the age at which you get your policy.
 For instance, if you get your policy at age 65, you will always be charged 65-year-old rates.
 The premium can still go up every year, not because of your age, but because of several other factors including companies’ claims loss ratio, inflation, and many other factors.
-We find that issue age states tend to have higher nationally averaged premiums, but are much more stable over time.
-Issue age states are the most important in which to make an informed decision on which plan and company you choose.
-This is because if you decide to switch plans or companies at a later age, you will then pay the premiums to reflect that age and lose your previous issue age.
+We find that issue-age states tend to have higher nationally averaged premiums but are much more stable over time.
+Issue age states are the most important in making an informed decision on which plan and company you choose.
+This is because if you decide to switch plans or companies later, you will pay the premiums to reflect that age and lose your previous issue age.

-Attained age rated states are those in which premium always reflects your age.
+Attained age-rated states are those in which the premium always reflects your age.
 As you age, your risk is greater, and your premiums reflect that risk.
-In these states, you will find that premiums start out low at age 65, but tend to go up 4% or more every year with the chance of having 2 rate increases in the same year.
+In these states, you will find that premiums start low at age 65, but tend to go up 4% or more every year with the chance of having 2 rate increases in the same year.
 One increase for age and another increase for reasons outlined above.
-Attained age states make shopping around every year worth your while as you were never locked into an age like issue age states.
-Some companies still vow to only give one rate increase per year.
+Attained age states make shopping around every year worth your while as you are never locked into an age-like issue age states.
+Some companies still vow only to give one rate increase per year.
 Be sure to ask your agent which companies those are.

 Community age states are those that charge the same premium no matter your age or gender.
 A male at age 80 will pay the same premium as a female at age 65 for the same plan and company.
 Premiums tend to be higher than the national average in these states since the premium is weighted between all ages and genders.

 - Premiums are determined by factors related to the entire community or geographic area, leading to uniform premiums for all members within that community.

 - This approach can provide stability and affordability for individuals with varying health statuses.

 - Some argue that community-rated policies may result in higher premiums for healthier individuals compared to other rating methods, potentially leading to a sense of unfairness.